MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/reference-pg-azure-storage.md

 ### List all the references to Azure storage accounts

-This example illustrates how to find out which Azure storage accounts can be referenced by the `azure_storage` extension in this database, together with the type of authentication that is used to access each storage account, and which users or roles have been granted permission, via the [account_user_add](#azure_storageaccount_user_add) function, to access that Azure storage account through the functionality provided by the extension.
+This example illustrates how to find out which Azure storage accounts can be referenced by the `azure_storage` extension in this database, together with the type of authentication that is used to access each storage account, and which users or roles are granted permission, via the [account_user_add](#azure_storageaccount_user_add) function, to access that Azure storage account through the functionality provided by the extension.

 ```sql
 SELECT * FROM azure_storage.account_list();